vanlellan/nameTartan/README.md

 ### Notes:
 - use only lower-case letters in the names
 - use exactly three names
-- the colors are interpretted using the HSV color representation
+- the colors are interpreted using the HSV color representation
     - the last name specifies the hue (H)
     - the middle name specifies the saturation (S)
     - the first name specifies the value (V)